jackson-wagner/340-work/week-08-assignment/readme.md

 To add on to all of that, my SourceTree went goofy on me.
 When I went to push my files to my github page, an error message kept popping up.
 I tried a bunch of different things but I couldn't get it to push my files.

 Eventually I got all of my apps figured out, but I still couldn't figure out how to get my CSS to work on my html page.

+I finally just posted my homework in the hopes that you would catch my mistake.
+I've looked at everything over and over and I feel like it should work but it just is not showing up.